nethesis/nethvoice-report/ui/src/doc-inline/en/performance_default_2_table_qos.md

 # Quality of Service (QoS)

-*Quality of Service (QoS)* data for queues selected in the set period.
+*Quality of Service (QoS)* data for selected queues in a specific time range.

 *Quality of Service (QoS)* data shows response times queues divided into pre-determined time bands.